-“The jury remains out on Neuropixels recording and what that can teach us.
+“The jury remains out on Neuropixels recordings and what that can teach us.
 It may be an unpopular opinion.
 When I was in graduate school we would have 10 cells, now we have 10,000.
 That sounds like a lot, but it’s a small fraction of the mammalian brain.
 Does recording from an order of magnitude more cells teach us something new, or just rigorously confirm what we already knew?
 I’m skeptical.
 I’m more excited about the comprehensive recordings of things happening in brain and behavior.
-Ten thousand cells is a small fraction, but if technology can record from calcium imaging the entire cortical surface, that’s the entirety of the top.
-That will allow us to do new things.”
+Ten thousand cells is a small fraction, but if technology can enable us to record calcium imaging from the entire cortical surface, that will allow us to do new things.”

 —Bing Wen Brunton, professor of biology, University of Washington